Ahmedsaed/Clndr/README.md

 ## TODOs
 - [ ] implement dashboard to show events created by user
+	- [X] Frontend design is implemented (needs to be connected to backend)
 	- [ ] view event details
 	- [ ] view most selected time slot
 	- [ ] view event location and duration